AnnKemp/photo-gallery/README.md

 nvm alias default lts/*

-New terminals will now use the nvm-controlled NodeJS.
+New terminal-windows will now use the nvm-controlled NodeJS.
 To verify:

 node -v  #